ILUXVisualTechnologiesSL/dogtown-nagios-plugins/Readme.md

 # Dogtown-Nagios-Plugins

-(c) copyright 2009-2013 dogtown@mare-system.de
+(c) copyright 2008-2013 dogtown@mare-system.de

-these plugins are developed and tested using Debian and SLES and RedHat but should work on any modern Unix.
+these plugins are developed and tested using Debian, SLES and RedHat but should work on any modern Unix.

 for more help see $check_plugin.Readme, if available, or execute $check_plugin -h

+# Included Plugins

+- check_psinfo - get all kinds of processinfo like cpu/mem/running procs - info, net_conns etc
+- check_nginx_status - extract and monitor values from nginx_status_page
+- check_mdstat - check status on linux softraid, also alerts on autmated rebuilds
+- check_selenium - extract runtime/status-values from selenium-tests

+## obsolete / not maintained anymore

+- check_snort - extract and monitor values from snort-databases
+- check_filkeck - yet another file/dircheck-plugin
+- check_nmap - monitor nmap - runs against hosts/networks (if yout think this plugin/functionality
+  is usefull you might want to check [Dr. Portscan](https://git.lrz.de/?p=DrPortScan.git)

 # Installation